 An ESL lesson plan for teaching elementary level students (A2) how to express possibility in English.
 This lesson plan includes suggested board work, several activities, a game and a collection of specially selected ESL resources from around the web.
-And don't forget, if you use an Android device, you can get offline access to these materials through the TEFL Handbook app.
+And don't forget, if you use an iOS or Android device, you can get offline access to these materials through the TEFL Handbook app.

 The board work below shows one way to step through and introduce the target language for this lesson.
 Write each of the functional uses on the board and confirm that your students understand them.
 If possible, confirm in L1.
 Next, for each functional use elicit some example sentences.
 Use the colour-coded text to determine what you should attempt to elicit.

 This fun ESL speaking activity should get your students off the ground with these modal verbs.
 One at a time, students come to the front of the class to describe an object to the room.
 They'll have to describe it by talking about what they may or may not do with it.
 You can work from the following list or choose your own.
 Demo it a couple of times first.
 Also, make sure that students don’t use their hands: